Amazon Defense Coalition

 - The agreement released only government claims, not third-party, independent claims.
 Additionally a 1994 memorandum of understanding between Chevron and the Government of Ecuador specifically stated that third-party, independent claims, such as the plaintiffs' claims being heard then in a U.S. court, would be carved out.
 In the final 1995 remediation agreement, only government claims are listed as claims to be released by the Government of Ecuador.
 In a deposition, one of the Chevron lawyers who negotiated the agreement admitted that the document carved out third-party claims.

 - Contamination testing during the trial found that samples taken at the so-called "remediated" well sites were just as contaminated at those not cleaned by Chevron.
 In effect, the plaintiffs discovered that Chevron did not remediate the sites.
 Five other parties also found contamination at the "remediated" sites.
 Chevron simply threw dirt on top of unlined oil pits that the company used to store permanently left over oil and chemically-laced production water that later leeched into the underground water supply.
-An Ecuadorian prosecutor has indicted the two Chevron lawyers and the seven former Ecuadorian government officials who negotiated the agreement for falsifying the verification of the remediation.

 1995 Remediation Agreement